Comparison

 Is whey protein better than plant protein for muscle building?

-Whey is superior in isolation due to higher leucine content and better digestibility.
-However, plant protein works equally well when consumed in adequate amounts and consistently.
-Whey is more efficient; plant requires 20-30% larger servings for equivalent results.
+Whey protein is superior for muscle building due to higher leucine content (8-10% vs 5-7% in plant) and superior digestibility (DIAAS 1.0+ vs 0.6-0.8).
+However, plant protein works when consumed in adequate amounts and consistently.
+Whey is more efficient; plant requires 20-30% more volume.

 Can you build muscle on plant protein alone?